Interactive Online Tutoring Services

 The twin prime conjecture:

-Since I can make an indefinite amount of copies, the same gap must be possible, somewhere.
+Since I can make an indefinite amount of copies, the same gap must be possible infinitely as we go further up.
 Therefore the twin prime conjecture is seen.
+Also, we see how other gaps must be repeated too.

 March 13, 2024